-- (ii) GTCR received a proposed tax assessment in the approximate amount of \$340 thousand for the tax year ending December 31, 2009, related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
-A penalty resolution is still pending to be released by the TFA, which comprises an amount equal to 25% of the tax assessment or \$113 thousand. - (iii) The Costa Rica Tax authorities have assessed a tax against King Lion Network for the tax year 2011 for approximately 17.2 million colones (or \$31 thousand) representing tax and interests due the non-recognition of the interests paid for the purchase of the shares related to the Tres Rios Project.
+- (ii) GTCR received a proposed tax assessment in the approximate amount of \$340 thousand for the tax year ending December 31, 2011, related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
+A penalty resolution is still pending to be released by the TFA, which comprises an amount equal to 25% of the tax assessment or \$113 thousand.
+The Tax counsel for GTCR advises that the exposure on taxes and penalties is significantly less than the proposed assessment. - (iii) The Costa Rica Tax authorities have assessed a tax against King Lion Network for the tax year 2011 for approximately 17.2 million colones (or \$30 thousand) representing tax and interests due the non-recognition of the interests paid for the purchase of the shares related to the Tres Rios Project.
 The Company presented the appeal to this assessment on time. - (iv) On February 27, 2015, the Group announced the sale of its entire economic interest and management rights in its Costa Rican operations (of which the Group had approximately a 50% share) to CIRSA International Gaming Corporation ("CIRSA"), for a net price (gross price less debt payoff less working capital adjustments) of approximately \$8.1 million.
 The \$8.1 million net amount received was also net of approximately \$192 thousand contingent tax liability paid by the group to the Costa Rica tax authority to cover GTCR contested tax liability and for the approximate \$3.088 million TGE contested tax liability paid to the Costa Rica tax authority.
 These contested tax liabilities are fully described above.
 These payments to the Costa Rican tax authority were required to be paid as a condition to closing the sale of the Group's interest in the Costa Rica operation.
 The payment made by the Group and its partner was made without prejudice or admission of liability and therefore, does not alter the Group's position of taking a provision for these contingent taxes in 2014.
-The Group may recover up to \$1.8 million representing its share of the already paid and contested tax liability over time.
+The Group may recover up to \$1.8 million representing its share of the already paid and contested tax liability over time, should the Tax Tribunal rule in favor of TGE.